changetocoding/Web-Development-Course/Week 17 - Promises/README.md

 # What is async?

-Asynchronous task is a task that can be executed on a seperate thread while another process is running.
+Asynchronous task is a task that can be executed on thethread while another process is running.
 (So you don't have to wait for something else to finish before executing the task), Think of making washing the dishes or grabbing a cup while boiling a hot water in a kettle.